NLM-Reproducibility-Project/May_2019_Repo4/docs/FINDINGS, RECOMMENDATIONS and DISCUSSION POINTS.md

 *goal: code that runs everywhere*

->Provide code that is robustly tested on more than one computer/OS; limited hard-coding of arguments/parameters; well documented as notebook/Markdown in terms of dependencies others
+>Provide code that is robustly tested on more than one computer/OS; limited hard-coding of arguments/parameters; well documented as notebook/Markdown in terms of dependencies others.

 **processing pipeline:**

 *goal: structured, annotated ‘inventory’ of data - map showing how code and data are connected*

->Provide detailed outline and explanation of processing pipeline revealing all processing steps with I/O documentation (Snakemake); detailed documentation (spreadsheet, graphically) of data and code organization in repositories; master spreadsheet of all resources required for project possibly listing alternative processing paths if proprietary software or no-longer supported software has been utilized; use notebooks/Markdown for any code
+>Provide detailed outline and explanation of processing pipeline revealing all processing steps with I/O documentation (Snakemake); detailed documentation (spreadsheet, graphically) of data and code organization in repositories; master spreadsheet of all resources required for project possibly listing alternative processing paths if proprietary software or no-longer supported software has been utilized; use notebooks/Markdown for any code.

 **portability:**